MarkKu7/Pizza-Project/README.md

 Test: takes in topping and size functions and returns a total price
 Expect: totalPrice = x

 ## Setup/Installation Requirements

 * Clone repository from Github to users dekstop
 * Open Directory in text editor of choice
+* Or visit file on github at https://github.com/MarkKu7/Pizza-Project.git

 ## Known Bugs